Ether Lipids

 6. Other Ether Lipids

 Many other types of natural lipids with ether bonds have been reported, some very different in structure from those discussed above.
 These include cholesterol ethers and vinyl ethers, glycerol thio-ethers and dialkylglycerophosphocholines, which have been found in bovine heart.
-In mammalian tissues, the glycosylphosphatidylinositol (GPI) component of GPI-anchored proteins generally contain a 1-O-alkyl-2-O-acyl-sn-2-glycerol residue, and small amounts of ether analogues of galactosyldiacylglycerols, including seminolipid, have been found in brain and nervous tissue.
-Sponges can contain highly unusual glycosyldiacylglycerols with ether bonds, though these are believed to originate in symbiotic bacteria.
-A biologically active ether lipid, noladin ether an analogue of 2‑arachidonylglycerol, has been detected in porcine brain; it is an endogenous agonist of a cannabinoid receptor.
-To add to the list, an unusual galactoglycerolipid with phytol ether-linked to position 1 of glycerol has been partially characterized from algae and cyanobacteria, and it may occur at trace levels in some higher plants.
-Several species of the bacterial genus Clostridium contain glycerol-acetals that appear to be derived biosynthetically from plasmenylethanolamine.
+In mammalian tissues, platelet-activating factor is an ether lipid related to phosphatidylcholine and has its own web page here.
+Seminolipid or 1‑O‑hexadecyl-2-O-hexadecanoyl-3-O-β-D-(3'-sulfo)-galactopyranosyl-sn-glycerol, is a vital constituent of the lipids of testis and spermatozoa, and small amounts of ether analogues of galactosyldiacylglycerols, including seminolipid, have been found in brain and nervous tissue.
+The glycosylphosphatidylinositol (GPI) component of GPI-anchored proteins generally contain a 1-O-alkyl-2-O-acyl-sn-glycerol residue.
+Highly unusual glycosyldiacylglycerols with ether bonds are occasionally reported from sponges, although these are believed to originate in symbiotic bacteria.
+Noladin ether, an analogue of 2‑arachidonylglycerol, has been detected in porcine brain and is an endogenous agonist of a cannabinoid receptor.

 Glycerolacetal derived from plasmenylethanolamine from Glostridium sp.